-Croatia: European Commission declares new TPP Plomin C project as state aid20.
-June 2016. / SEE Energy News
+Croatia: European Commission declares new TPP Plomin C project as state aid, SEE Energy News

 Ministry of Economy and power utility HEP have received the opinion of the regulatory body of the European Commission (EC) for Competition which implies that the cooperation between HEP and Japanese Marubeni on the realization of TPP Plomin C project is unacceptable.